BhargavSatya/cybersecurity/README.md

 # Educational Software for Cyber Security
 # ISOE532C Project
+You can also find the project Hosted on https://www.cybersec.ml:8000

 Download the files of this Repository and extract the shells.zip
 ## Initial Configurations